bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

     **WARNING:** Do not perform the Ruby install dependencies step as that specifies the tcl / tk / gdbm libraries.
 The dependencies above cover the Ruby build process.
 If you already have tcl-devel, tk-devel or gdbm-devel installed you'll need to remove them for the duration of this build.

-    *For RHEL6.6 and SLES12:*
+    *For SLES12:*
-    The Ruby version available on the RHEL 6.6 package repositories is too low level and the Ruby version available on SLES 12 has some configuration issues so build and install Ruby yourself following the instructions [here](https://github.com/linux-on-ibm-z/docs/wiki/Building-Ruby).
+    The Ruby version available on SLES 12 has some configuration issues so build and install Ruby yourself following the instructions [here](https://github.com/linux-on-ibm-z/docs/wiki/Building-Ruby).

-    *For SLES11:*
+    *For RHEL6.6 and SLES11:*
-    The Ruby version available on the SLES 11 package repositories is too low and the ruby version from above link gives some build issues for SLES 11.
-Hence build Ruby version 2.2.5 by using the above [link](https://github.com/linux-on-ibm-z/docs/wiki/Building-Ruby) as reference for SLES11.
+    The Ruby version available on the RHEL 6.6 and SLES11 package repositories is too low level and the ruby version from above link gives some build issues for RHEL 6.6 and SLES 11.
+Hence build Ruby version 2.2.5 by using the above [link](https://github.com/linux-on-ibm-z/docs/wiki/Building-Ruby) as reference.

     _**Note:** While installing Ruby on **RHEL6** and **SLES11** if **GCC 6.0.0**  was installed, make sure while performing the below steps **GCC 6.0.0** version **should not** be used.
 It causes some compilation error for ncurses._